Home

 1 - Processing Speed

-You don't have to go for a screamer here, but a slow processor will be a constant thorn in your side.
+You don't have to go for a state-of-the-art screamer here, but a slow processor will be a constant thorn in your side.

 That being said, software based FX have a huge advantage in that they take up no physical space, require no additional cabling, and interface seamlessly with your DAW Recording Software.

-A slightly slow processor can be jump-started with a sufficient amount of RAM, which brings us to...
+Although this is an important piece to consider in your system, even a slower processor can be jump-started with a sufficient amount of RAM, which brings us to...

 2 - RAM